matter-labs/era-compiler-solidity/README.md

 Documentation is using [mdBook](https://github.com/rust-lang/mdBook) utility and its sources available in the `docs/` directory.
 To build the documentation, follow the [instructions](./docs/README.md).

-The deployed versioned builds can be found [here](https://matter-labs.github.io/era-compiler-solidity/latest/).

 ## Troubleshooting